-Principal's Message
+Senior KEW HIGH SCHOOL STUDENT CURRICULUM HANDBOOK 2024

+PRINCIPAL'S MESSAGE

-Kew High School is a leading government school that provides an exceptionally rich learning environment for all students.
-The quality of the experience is evident in the school's VCE results and in the high proportion of students who achieve their first preferences in post-secondary courses.
+Kew High School is a high-performing government school that provides an exceptionally rich learning environment for all students.
+The quality of the learning experience is evident in the school's VCE results and in the high proportion of students who successfully complete the VCE and achieve first preferences in post-secondary courses.

 Kew High School offers an extremely broad range of subjects in the senior school years.
 These offerings cater for varied aptitudes and interests as well as allowing students to prepare for a wide range of career interests.

-The Kew High School Pillars values of Accountability, Social Equity, Participation, Integrity, Respect and Excellence are reflected in the range of curricular and co-curricular offerings.
+The Kew High School values of Accountability, Social Equity, Participation, Integrity, Respect and Excellence are reflected in the range of curricular and co- curricular offerings.
 Our students are offered the choice to challenge themselves to be enquiring learners, leaders, decision makers and responsible global citizens.

 To assist students in being the best learners they can be a comprehensive course selection and counselling program has been implemented.
 It is our aim that every student enrols in an academic program which best suits their interests, aptitude and future career prospects.

 A key component of each student's academic success is parental involvement.
-We ask that every parent reads this handbook together with the student.
-With a shared understanding of the knowledge, skills and requirements of Year 10 and VCE students, teachers and parents will be empowered to have meaningful conversations about the learning goals that have been set and reached, the responses to feedback and the engagement in practice and assessment that has occurred throughout the learning process.
+We ask that every parent/carer reads this handbook together with the student.
+With a shared understanding of the knowledge, skills and requirements of Year 10 and VCE students, teachers and parents/carers will be empowered to have meaningful conversations about the learning goals that have been set and reached, the responses to feedback, and the engagement in practice and assessment that has occurred throughout the learning process.

-Josie Millard Principal
+Josie Millard

-Senior Contents

-Principal's Message 2
+Principal

+Aspire.
+Striv

-Choosing a VCE Program 4
+04Choosing a VCE Program

-Year 11 and 12 Options 5
+05 Year 11 & 12 Options

-School Values 6

-Vocational Education & Training & the VCE 7
+07VET and the VCE

-Centre for Higher Education Studies (CHES) 8

-General information on the VET program at
+08The VET Program at

-Kew High School 9
+Kew High School

+09CHES

-Criteria to Undertaking Unit 3 & 4 Studies in Ye ear 1110
+10 Unit 3 & 4 studies in Year 11

-Overview of Policy & Procedure at VCE 11 - 14
+11Policy & Procedure at VCE

+16Student Wellbeing

+17Connect

-Overview of Programs & Services 15 - 18
+18Programs & Services

-Subject Index 19 - 20

-Subject Outlines 21 - 80

-VCE Course Fees Year 11 81

-VCE Course Fees Year 12 82

-VET Cluster Course Fees 83
+SUBJECT OUTLINES

+22 Accounting

+26 Applied Computing

+28 Art

+32 Biology

+36 Business Management

+10 Chemistry

+14 Data Analytics

+16 Economics

+50 English/EAL

+54 English language

+58 Literature

+52 Food Studies

+66 Geography

+70 Health & Human Development

+4 History

+79 Legal Studies

+34 Languages

+92 Mathematics

+98 Media

+L02 Music

+60 Philosophy

+10 Physical Education

+L 14 Physics

+L 1 8 Psychology

+Software Development

+24 Theatre Studies

+28 Visual Commmunication Design

+32 VCE Vocational Major

+e.
+Achieve.

+"When organising your program, you should consider your career options and ensure that your study selections will help you to reach your goal.
+You should be aware of any requirements for a specific career or course you have in mind."

 Choosing a VCE Program

 WHAT IS A PROGRAM?

-A program is the collection of studies you elect to do over the two or more years it takes you to complete your VCE.
-Students can select either the Victorian Certificate of Education (VCE) or the VCE Vocational Major (VM).

-Your program is the pathway to your future, and should reflect your chief interests and goals, whether these include further study or employment.
-For example, if you hope to study at a university, or a TAFE college after leaving school, you must check carefully that you are doing studies (subjects) that are required by the institution of which you wish to study.
-All students will have an individual counselling session to help them devise a program when moving from Year 10 into VCE and again when moving from Year 11 to Year 12.

-When organising your program, you should consider your career options and ensure that your study selections will help you to reach your goal.
-You should be aware of any requirements for a specific career or course you have in mind